mui/toolpad/docs/data/toolpad/core/components/data-grid/data-grid.md

 ## Server-side Filtering

-By default, the grid filters rows clinet-side.
+By default, the grid filters rows client-side.
 If your backend supports filtering, you can enable it with the `filterMode` property in the data grid.
 To pass a `filter` to the data provider, set `filterMode` to `'server'`.

 ```js
 async getMany({ filter }) {